wp-plugins/woocommerce-catalog/readme.txt

 * Custom button instead of add to cart.
 * Customize button with your colors.
 * Remove price from product loop.
+* Apply catalog settings in certain categories.
+* Choose the group you want to apply catalog settings (registered, no registered users).

 == Screenshots ==